-The option to Edit a 'customer' entity allows the operator to change all the attributes provided in the Add customer action (including 'Name').
+The option to edit a 'customer' entity allows the operator to modify all the attributes provided in the add + 'customer' entity action (including 'Name').

-If during Edit the operator updates the 'customer' entity's CAC profile (or adds a CAC profile), the ARM verifies if the 'customer' entity should be blocked / unblocked due to the change (from the CAC's perspective).
+If during edit the operator updates the 'customer' entity's CAC profile (or adds a CAC profile), the ARM verifies if the 'customer' entity should be blocked / unblocked due to the change (from the CAC's perspective).